 Also, coin shops may offer better rates for bullion than other outlets that focus on selling jewelry.

 You and the buyer will need to agree on a fair price.
-In most cases, the buyer is a silver dealer that wants to buy your items at the lowest price possible to increase their potential profit.
+In most cases, the buyer is a silver dealer who wants to buy your items at the lowest price possible to increase their potential profit.

 You won’t be able to sell for the highest retail price for many sales channels unless you’re willing to wait to find a willing buyer.